charliejroscoe/charliejroscoe/README.md

-Quick personal website made using:
+Quick personal website made using this tutorial and template:

 https://astrosites.github.io/tutorial/